t8ortot/sheets-discogs-tracker/README.md

 ![Initial Structure](assets/InitialStructure.png)

-9. Refresh the page.
-A few seconds after refreshing a "Vinyl Tracker" menu will appear at the top of the spreadsheet.
-From here, you will have the option to run the entire script or select parts of it without having to go back to Apps Script.
-You may now close the Apps Script window. **Note**: This custom menu always takes a few seconds to load after each time the page is refreshed.
+9. Refresh the spreadsheet page.
+Doing so will close the Apps Script window and a few seconds later a "Vinyl Tracker" menu will appear at the top of the spreadsheet.
+From here, you will have the ability to run the entire script or select parts of it without having to go back to Apps Script. **Note**: This custom menu always takes a few seconds to load after each time the page is refreshed.

 ![Menu](assets/Menu.png)